Salsola kali ruthenica

 Common Name: Prickly Russian Thistle

-Salsola kali ruthenica is a Annual up to 0.50 metres tall.
+Salsola kali ruthenica is an annual plant that can grow up to 0.50 metres tall.

 It has edible and medicinal uses.